Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We’re pleased to see many VPNs have ignored these regulations and continue to unblock websites censored by the Russian state.
 However, there is always a risk that a VPN with physical Russia servers might be forced to cooperate with data requests.

-If you use our recommended VPNs with strong encryption and effective VPN obfuscation features, it’s very unlikely your traffic will be identified or intercepted.
+If you use one of our recommended VPNs for Russia, it’s very unlikely your traffic will be identified, intercepted or blocked.

 Over the past decade, the Russian government has made several attempts to increase its control over the domestic internet.
 Here are some of the most important events affecting the country’s online freedoms: